daskeyboard/daskeyboard-applet--stock-quote-usa/README.md

-# Q Applet: Stock Quote
+# Q Applet: Stock Quote - USA

 Displays stock quote changes on a Das Keyboard Q Series.
 Keys are assigned either a green or a red color depending on the stock